Greenhouse-CO2-Controller/codebase/README.md

 This responsible for displaying data on Oled display.

-It reads the latest sensor values and setpoints, and refreshes display every 500ms
+It reads the latest sensor values and setpoints, and refreshes display every 500ms.
+Eventhough the display refreshes every 500ms, sensor readings update only every 1000ms.
+The faster refresh helps to show button changes quickly.
+If we used 1000ms, button queue might oveflow and feel slow to respond.

-It also listens for button events from the button queue to update the co2 setpoint in real time
+It also listens for button events from the button queue to update the co2 setpoint in real time.